terraform-aws-modules/terraform-aws-vpc/README.md

 > [!WARNING]
 > v6.x of the module still supports creating a VPC Flow Log within the root (VPC) module.
 However, this is deprecated behavior and will be removed in v7.0.0.
 Please use the [standalone flow log](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/modules/flow-log) module instead.

+## DNS64 on public subnets

+`public_subnet_enable_dns64` defaults to `true` when IPv6 is enabled.
+DNS64 synthesizes `64:ff9b::/96` addresses for IPv4-only names.
+This module adds NAT64 routes (`64:ff9b::/96` via NAT Gateway) for **private** (and database) subnets, not for public subnets.
+Workloads in public subnets therefore cannot reach those synthesized addresses unless you add a NAT64 route yourself.
+Set `public_subnet_enable_dns64 = false` if you do not need DNS64 on public subnets.

 ## External NAT Gateway IPs

 By default this module will provision new Elastic IPs for the VPC's NAT Gateways.